Hi! I'm Lindsay Fay.

 I've found that's the case with pretty much every big DIY project.
 It's really scary at first, because what if you screw it up??
 But then it's fine, and if it's not fine, you fix it.

-It's been three years since I took the construction class.
+It's been five years since I took the construction class.
 I'm still not a DIY expert, but I've become brave enough to try new things, and determined enough to start googling when things go wrong.

 Not everyone is lucky enough to have three random guys push them to start using power tools, so I've started posting accessible, achievable projects that I hope will inspire you to pick up a drill/driver for the first (or 100th!) time.
 If you're new here, take a look at this simple scrap wood wall organizer, or this easy "Welcome Home" wall decor!
 And if you're feeling super ambitious, take a look at how I remodeled my entire kitchen myself!